Careers Learning Journey

 The National Apprenticeship Website

-Local Market Intelligence and information (LMI) can be used to determine what jobs are and will be available in different sectors.
+Labour Market Intelligence and Information (LMI) can be used to determine what jobs are and will be available in different sectors.
 It shows sector growth, demand and sectors in decline.

 Research shows how much experiences with employers help to prepare young people for their futures.
 There are many ways your business can inspire young people by connecting them with work experiences and workplace opportunities.